CleanAyers/shared-flyway-ddl/README.md

 1. Small databases - You're not storing massive amounts of data
 2. Clear separation - Each cluster can use different providers
 3. Easy migration - If you outgrow free tiers, just change connection strings
-4. Real testing - You get to test your sync mechanism across actual different databases
+4. Real testing - You get to test your sync mechanism across actual different databases# Test commit